GitTorre/CloudBedlamLinux/README.md

 Any and all feedback very welcome.
 Let us know if you use this and if it helps uncover resiliency/fault tolerance issues in your service implementation.
 Please <a href="https://github.com/GitTorre/CloudBedlamLinux/issues">create Issues/provide feedback</a>.
 Thank you!
 This will continue to evolve and your contributions, in whatever form (words or code), will be greatly appreciated!

-## Developing with .NET Core
-1. Install .Net Core 2.0 SDK, Docker and Visual Studio Code
-2. Run as administrator `c:\windows\syswow64\WindowsPowerShell\v1.0\powershell.exe -command set-executionpolicy unrestricted`
-3. Open CloudBedlamMono folder with Visual Studio Code
-4. Go to Docker Settings and enable sharing for drive with solution folder
-4. Install VsDbg via `F1` -> `Tasks: Run Task` -> `Install VsDbg`
-5. Run debugger and if everything is correct you will hit the breakpoint

-You can find more info about conteinerized .NET Core debugging [here](https://github.com/evgri243/so-samples/tree/master/dotnet-core/DockerDebugging)